Muhammad Suleiman: Assassination and perpetrators

 It was reported by Iranian media that Suleiman was shot by a silenced weapon in the head and neck on a beach at al-Rimal al-Zahabiyeh resort near Tartus on 1 August 2008.
 According to the As-Safir newspaper, arrested Mossad spy Ali Jarrah "testified to have scouted 'certain points' in the coastal town of Tartus in northern Syria," where Suleiman was assassinated.
 The Sunday Times reported that Suleiman was assassinated by Israeli Special Forces.

-A cable released by WikiLeaks revealed that France told the United States that Suleiman was probably killed as a result of political rivalry within the Syrian government.
+A leaked diplomatic cable revealed that France told the United States that Suleiman was probably killed as a result of political rivalry within the Syrian government.
 Maher al-Assad, brother of the Syrian president, was likely to have ordered the killing.
 Furthermore, France said that Suleiman was not killed by a sniper, but in fact gunned down in his car.

 In a 2009 article regarding the destruction of Al Kibar, Der Spiegel gives a detailed description of Suleiman's assassination as having taken place by sniper shots from a passing yacht and implies that it was linked to his direct involvement in the construction the Al Kibar Nuclear facility and strong ties to Hezbollah and Iran.

 In 2015, a National Security Agency document leaked by Edward Snowden revealed that Israel was indeed directly behind Suleiman's killing.
 According to the document, the assassination was carried out by the Shayetet 13 naval commando unit.

 According to a book by Michael Bar-Zohar and Nissim Mishal, Suleiman was assassinated by two Shayetet 13 snipers who had dived to the beach that his villa overlooked from a boat about a mile offshore.
 The two commandos, whose guns were fitted with silencers, shot him simultaneously after an electronic signal beeped in their earphones, then withdrew.

 Funeral

 Suleiman was buried on 3 August 2008.
-The funeral was attended by Maher al-Assad.
+The funeral was attended by Maher al-Assad and Assef Shawkat.

-The New Yorker quotes an unnamed former Israeli official: "There was no funeral, no event.
+The New Yorker quoted an unnamed former Israeli official: "There was no funeral, no event.
 Nothing.
 They never admitted that he was killed.
 He just disappeared".